Trensa-Organization/hycov/README.md

         overview_gappi = 24 # gas width from clients
         hotarea_size = 100 # hotarea size in bottom left,10x10
         enable_hotarea = 1 # enable mouse cursor hotarea
-        swipe_fingers = 4 # finger number of gesture, move any directory
+        swipe_fingers = 4 # finger number of gesture,move any directory
         move_focus_distance = 100 # distance for movefocus,only can use 3 finger to move
         enable_gesture = 0 # enable gesture
         disable_workspace_change = 1 # disable workspace change when in overview mode